 All the details for the day can be found on our Big Daddy Dune article.

-Sossusvlei Stay / Agama River Camp, between Solitaire & Sasriem
+Sossusvlei Stay – Agama River Camp, between Solitaire & Sasriem

-Travel / 1 hour, 40 minute drive each way from Agama River Camp to Deadvlei parking
+Travel – 1 hour, 40 minutes drive each way from Agama River Camp to Deadvlei parking

-DAY 3 / DRIVING THROUGH THE NAMIB NAUKLUFT NATIONAL PARK
+DAY 3 / NAMIB NAUKLUFT NATIONAL PARK

 On day 3 of your 2-week Namibia itinerary, make your way across the Namib Naukluft National Park to the cool air of the Atlantic Coast.
 Begin by driving back through Solitaire, stopping again if you didn’t have enough time to collect photos of the old burnt our cars.
 Collect some munchies from their fantastic bakery.